vandanaa-sharma/MarathiOCR/README.md

-# MarathiOCR
+#MarathiOCR #OCR #Marathi #AndroidOCR #OCRMarathi

-Optical character recognition for marathi language
+Android OCR for marathi language

-A simple implementation for OCR in Marathi using tess-two library.
+A simple implementation for OCR in Marathi using tess-two library for Android.

 Details